dariusf/ppx_debug/readme.md

 # FAQ

-- Unbound module during compilation, after tool ppx has run, with puzzling line number: our heuristics are probably not good enough to figure out how to access a type from outside its use site.
+**Unbound module during compilation, after tool ppx has run, with puzzling line number?**

+Our heuristics are probably not good enough to figure out how to access a type from outside its use site.
 Manually configure how to access the type from outside the library.

+**Why all the modules?**

+- runtime, like in ppx_deriving, is required at runtime.
+It thus should contain minimal dependencies.
+- common depends on runtime mostly for convenience, and also because at compilation time we're not as concerned with minimising dependencies.
+It contains side-effect-free ppx code which can be instrumented when bootstrapping.
+- The two ppx packages depend on common.
+- tool is the second entrypoint when bootstrapping.